cnb0/learning-cka.ckad.cks/03.cka/cka-labs/00.cka.master/07-health-probes/instructions.md

-# Excercise 7 health probes
+# Exercise 7 - health probes

 In this exercise, you will create a Pod running a NodeJS application.
 The Pod will define readiness and liveness probes with different parameters.